Back in the early days of the internet, a router was a router and a modem was a modem.

 🆚 Fibre vs. Cable Internet

-Before exploring the specifics of modems and routers versus ONTs and ONRs, it’s essential to understand the key differences between cable and fibre internet.
+Before exploring how ONTs and ONRs differ, it’s essential to understand the key differences between cable and fibre internet.
 Below, you can find a brief description of the devices needed for each internet type, followed by the specific distinctions between them.

 Cable Internet: